graiola/virtual-fixtures/README.md

 ------
 ## Why ?

-Virtual guides can be used in a co-manipulation context where humans and robots work togheter to complete different kind of tasks.
+Virtual guides can be used in a co-manipulation context where humans and robots work together to complete different kind of tasks.
 As well known, industrial robots have a good accuracy and strength but they lack the capacity of abstract thinking and they don't (usually) posses a good perception.
 By using the virtual guides it is possible to facilitate the joint completion of a task by combining the advantages of an industrial robot with the smartness of a human worker.

 ------